akuafo/evals-and-inference/githubsite/docs/llm-evaluation-start.md

 `Don't put prototype LLM applications directly into production with customers.` Instead, spend some time evaluating it.

 ###### Future
 There are a number of software packages available to assist with AI evaluation, including open source libraries, new startup products, and offerings from big tech.
-That's a topic for the next writing session.
+That's a topic for another writing session.